-Allocates a volume that resides in the specified jukebox.
+When specified with /MEDIA TYPE, allocates a volume that resides in the specified jukebox.

 /LIKE VOLUME=volume id

 Indicates that the allocated volume has attribute values identical to those specified.
 The following attributes define a "like volume":

 - Media type

 - Pool

 - Placement (in the same jukebox, magazine, or location)